China Doom and Gloom Affecting Crude Prices?… Not Just Yet.

-As always if you have any questions, comments, or concerns, please feel free to give us a call.
+As always, if you have any questions, comments, or concerns, please do not hesitate to contact us.

 Best regards,